Skip to content

 Enterprise Key Management

 Enterprise Key Management is a crucial security feature on the platform designed to safeguard data through encryption.
 The feature provides organizations with extensive control over their data encryption strategies.
 Administrators can utilize the Enterprise Key page to manage data encryption keys, which protect sensitive information stored on Kore.ai servers.
-This encompasses all enterprise data, user information, and bot-related content.
+This encompasses all enterprise data, user information, and app-related content.

 The platform offers two primary approaches to key management: